This article explains class & module autoloading in Ruby. Including the new “Zeitwerk” gem which is part of Rails 6.

 At least not right away…

-So how can we load files only when we need them?
+How can we load files only when we need them so we can start our application faster?

 That’s where autoloading comes in!